How do I appeal for more grant aid?

 When applying for financial aid, the documents you are required to submit, and submission deadlines, vary depending on the type of student you are.
 Please contact the Financial Aid Office if you are unsure which category below applies to you.
+You must apply each year if you are seeking financial aid.

 More students than ever are able to graduate from Cornell with little to no debt, and about half of all undergraduate students receive substantial financial aid in the form of Cornell grants — this is free money that does not need to be repaid.